victor-prokhorov/victor-prokhorov/install/README.md

 instead of coping files its better to simlink so both whenever you modify the thing its both changed init.lua for exmaple would be perfect

+try with win bash and choco to minimize changes for windows if not maybe just ansible